 6. Leave Nothing

-American football is a highly demanding sport that requires as much mental focus as it requires physical strength.
+American football is a highly demanding sport that requires as much mental focus as physical strength.
 The players have to turn into virtual tornadoes destroying everything that comes in their way.

 Carrying the ball across the line when eleven buffed up players are coming at you from all sides is no easy feat.
 A slight loss of focus and you’re a goner.

 Nike puts a spin on this popular idiom in its campaign Leave Nothing.
-Linebacker Shawn Merriman and running back Steven Jackson are shown playing a no-holds-barred game against their opposing teams.
+Linebacker Shawn Merriman and running back Steven Jackson play a no-holds-barred game against their opposing teams.

 From breaking tackles, hitting hard, and out-running the opponents, they “Leave Nothing” out of the playbooks to find success.